symerio/neurtu/doc/quickstart.rst

    which will internally call :class:`timeit.Timer`.
 Similarly to IPython's ``%timeit``, the number of runs will be determined at runtime to mitigate the finite resolution of the timer (on Windows it's 16 ms!).
-In addition, each evaluation will be here repeated 3 times (default) to measure statistics.
+In addition, each evaluation will be repeated 3 times to measure run time statistics.

-2. Similarity, the memory use can be measured with,
+2. Similarly, the memory use can be measured with,

    .. code:: python